patrickfreyproductmanagement/patrickfreyproductmanagement.github.io/_posts/2022-12-25-why-i-started-this-page.markdown

 My primary focus is on building engineering tools that users really like using.
 I draw great inspiration from others who have succeeded in doing so and try to apply it to my own work.
-As I like experimentation, I have developed my own method for prioritization of product backlogs: [the CUBUDE method](/cubude).
+As I like experimentation, I have developed my own method for prioritization of product backlogs: [the CUBE method](/CUBE).
 Which I want to share with other.

 ## #2 Good products are often sold under value